Western poison-oak, poison-ivy and poison sumac. (Anacardiaceae-family)

 Western poison-oak is found along the Pacific Coast from southwestern British Columbia in Canada to the Baja California peninsula in the United States.
 It is most common in shady and moist locations, but can grow equally as well in full sunlight.
 It can be a woody shrub, a trailing vine, or a vine climbing many feet up trees, posts, and other rough surfaces.
 The three leaflets of Western poison-oak have scalloped, toothed or lobed edges, generally resembling the leaves of a true oak.
 The leaflets of western poison-oak have rounded tips, not the pointed tips of poison-ivy leaflets (see below for photos of western poison-oak and of poison-ivy).

-Poison-ivy, herb à puce, Toxicodendron radicans (L.) Kuntze [=Rhus radicans L.]
+Poison-ivy, herbe à puce, Toxicodendron radicans (L.) Kuntze [=Rhus radicans L.]

 Poison-ivy is a woody perennial, spreading by seeds and above ground woody rhizomes.
 It can be a low spreading vine, a climbing vine or a low woody shrub.
 It has alternate leaves made up of three, usually shiny, leaflets.
 The middle leaflet has a stalk that is much longer than the stalks of the two lateral leaflets.
 Flowers are clustered, small, whitish-green, with male and female flowers on separate plants.
 Fruits are clustered, globose, green to yellow, waxy, small in diameter, and 1-seeded.
 Three subspecies (or varieties) of poison-ivy are recognized by taxonomists.
 Although their morphology may intergrade slightly in some areas, they can usually be distinguished by the following characteristics [see below for photos of the three subspecies (or varieties) of poison-ivy].

-Central poison-ivy, herb à puce grimpante, Toxicodendron radicans subsp. negundo (Greene) Gillis [=Rhus radicans var. negundo (Gillis) G.A.Mulligan]
+Central poison-ivy, herbe à puce grimpante, Toxicodendron radicans subsp. negundo (Greene) Gillis [=Rhus radicans var. negundo (Gillis) G.A.Mulligan]

 Central poison-ivy can take the form of a shrub, a trailing vine, or a vine with aerial roots.
 It can climb rough surfaces to considerable heights.
 The pedicels typically have a long, spreading pubescence.
 The abaxial (lower) surfaces of leaflets typically have a long spreading pubescence, and lack tufts of hairs on the midribs.
 The vertical stems usually have more than five leaves, and the margins of most of the leaflets are toothed.

-Eastern poison-ivy, herb à puce grimpante, Toxicodendron radicans subsp. radicans (=Rhus radicans var. radicans)
+Eastern poison-ivy, herbe à puce grimpante, Toxicodendron radicans subsp. radicans (=Rhus radicans var. radicans)

 Eastern poison-ivy can also be a shrub, a trailing vine or, more commonly, a vine with aerial roots.
 It can also climb rough surfaces to considerable heights.
 The pedicels have a short, appressed, ascending puberulence.
 The abaxial surfaces of leaflets have tufts of hairs towards the bases of the midribs, and ascending hairs along the lateral veins.
 The vertical stems usually have more than five leaves, and the margins of most of the leaflets are entire.

-Rydberg’s poison-ivy, herb à puce de Rydberg, Toxicodendron radicans subsp. rydbergii (Small ex Rydb.) Á.Löve & D.Löve [=Rhus radicans var. rydbergii (Small ex Rydb.)
+Rydberg’s poison-ivy, herbe à puce de Rydberg, Toxicodendron radicans subsp. rydbergii (Small ex Rydb.) Á.Löve & D.Löve [=Rhus radicans var. rydbergii (Small ex Rydb.)
 Rehd.

 Rydberg’s poison-ivy is a trailing vine or subshrub.
 It always lacks aerial roots, and it never climbs rough surfaces.
 The pedicels are glabrous or have a short, appressed, ascending puberulence.
 The abaxial surfaces of leaflets have spreading hairs along the lateral veins, and lack tufts of hairs on the midribs.
 The vertical stems usually have fewer than five leaves, and the margins of most of the leaflets are toothed.